Joost2S/kas-control/README.md

 - Default 3 temperature sensors are supported by the board.
 Software supports infinite sensors.
 Make a simple breakout (connect parallel) board for more sensors.
 - Light sensor for ambient light measurement.
 - Float switch for use in a water container.
+- Outputs:
+  - 2 configurable LEDbars.
-- ~~Standard HD44780 16x2 or 20x4 character LCD with drivers kindly copied from ADAfruit.~~ Haven't tested yet.
+  - Standard HD44780 16x2 or 20x4 character LCD with driver kindly copied from ADAfruit.
 - Network client to set the various setting and get the data.
   - Command-line only.
 Graph makes a Google graph html file that will open in a new tab in your browser
   - Basic encryption is implemented with openSSL